 While teaching, Williams continued honing her artistic skills by attending extensive workshops through the Federation of Canadian Artists in Vancouver, BC and also studying at the Vancouver Academy of Art.
 Perhaps most influential, Williams studied for seven years at the Sacramento School of Light and Color, where she was instructed and guided by Susan Sarback, artist and founder of the school.
 From Sarback, she learned how to use full spectrum colors while painting en plein aire.

 “I think of riding as an art.
 This discipline expresses my painting,” She first studied natural horsemanship with Jonathan Field.
-She has since studied with Karen Rohlf (Dressage Naturally) and is currently learning from the classical dressage school of Dominique Barbier.
-Her style is infused with a Spanish flair, an extension of her flamenco dancing.
-“I take flamenco into my riding.
-I put on Spanish music and I play with my horses through dance.”
+She is currently studying with Karen Rohlf (Dressage Naturally) and is learning from the classical dressage school of Dominique Barbier.
+Her style is infused with a Spanish flair, an extension of her previous flamenco dancing.
+“I take dancing into my play and riding with my Spanish mare".

 Williams’ paintings have captured the imagination of viewers and collectors throughout Canada, the U. S. and Europe.
-Her work has been featured in solo shows throughout British Columbia, Alberta and at the International Calgary Stampede and Spruce Meadows-Masters trade show.
+Her work has been featured in solo shows throughout British Columbia, Alberta and the last three years at the International Calgary Stampede and last 5 years at Spruce Meadows-Masters trade show.

 - First in Western Photo Competition, Calgary Stampede 2018, 2019: Esprits Mystiques, Camargue and Equine Spirits II.

 - She was featured at the Las Vegas FEI World Dressage Final, where Robinson Lusitanos arranged to fly the artist and four large paintings to the show for their booth.

 - Williams work was also featured at the National Lusitano Andalusian show in Austin, Texas and her paintings were chosen for the cover of their prestigious show program along with the cover of The Canadian Andalusian Festival in BC.

 - She has been featured in the magazines Horses in Art, Horses All and Ex Arte Equinus 6.